zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/data-slct-mnpn/data-slct-mnpn.md

     ![](images/view_persistent_table.png)

 ### Use other transparency layer functions
-The `oml.cursor()` function returns a cx_Oracle cursor object of the current OML database connection.
+The `oml.cursor()` function returns a `cx_Oracle` cursor object of the current Oracle Machine Learning database connection.
 It can be used to execute queries against Oracle Database.

 1. Create a cursor object for the database connection using `oml.cursor` from `cx_Oracle`, then shows the SQL data types of the columns in table IRIS.